Only the Awesome can be Miss Teen

 That has changed with this blog.
 I’ve had this blog for over three years and I have been taking risks with almost everything I post.
 You people know me.
 I’ve pursued my dream of becoming a writer relentlessly and even when I was beating on doors and no one was answering, you were here to listen.
 I love you for that.

 I can’t live half alive anymore.
 After all that I have been through, I know I am strong enough to survive a little rejection and to keep on going until I succeed.
 I’m not sure what to do next.
 Anyone have any pointers?
-I’m afraid of failing at my dream but I am more afraid of never having tried.
+I’m afraid of failing at my dream that I am more afraid of never having tried.

 What are you most afraid of?
 What was your Miss Teen in life?